pharath/pharath.github.io/_posts/2021-09-25-cheatsheet-bash.md

 DIRNAME="$(dirname "$FILE")"
 ```

-# No-op Command
+## No-op Command

 Colon: `:`

 from [bash manual](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#Bourne-Shell-Builtins):
 - "Do nothing beyond expanding arguments and performing redirections.
 The return status is zero."

-# Double-ampersand vs semicolon
+## Double-Ampersand vs Semicolon

-- semicolon: run the command no matter what the exit status of the previous command is
+- **semicolon**: run the command no matter what the exit status of the previous command is
-- double-ampersand: only run the command if the previous command is a success
+- **double-ampersand**: only run the command if the previous command is a success

 ```bash
 $ false ; echo "OK"